Therapist vs. clinical psychologist: what’s the difference?

 The APA defines clinical psychology as a research-based specialty of psychology in which professionals:

-• Provide continuing and comprehensive mental health care for people and families.
+- Provide ongoing, comprehensive mental health care for individuals and families.

 Regardless of where they work, clinical psychologists help patients with behavioral and mental health issues.